grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "A fuckin' window on a submarine.
 Stupidest fuckin' thing I ever heard.
 Fuckin' crazy shit ya want to pull here.
 Look Hem', you're right about me not wanting to die out here.
 Way I figure it is to best push that priority forward, I gotta spend my time workin' on my fucking patch in the cargo hold.
 I may in fact spend the rest of my fuckin' life working on that fuckin' patch.
 I ain't got time to be up there fuckin' around with welding scrap steel onto what --- and I'm just taking a wild fucking guess here --- is some barely-afloat rusting sea-tractor."
 She paused.
 "You might get Owen to fuckin' do it."

-[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

 "The kid?"
 Asked Shakes, "Fuck that.
 If there's welding to be done, I'll weld my own fucking boat."

-"She's right though."
+"She is right though."
 Said Hemi.
 "The patch in the _Prospect_ needs more work.
 If it fails, it could take both boats down.
 Before you do go back to your patch though Chips, get Owen and go out with Captain Shakes and take a look at the _Gnat_.
 Make sure they have what they need to get this done right.
 It is not going to help us much if the mating collar leaks and floods the _Gnat_.
 Have Owen haul up the spare welding rig."

-"Ay Hem."
-She said, understanding that what Hemi really meant was she should tell Shakes how to do it right.
+"Ay Hem'."
+She said, understanding that what Hemi really meant was she should instruct Shakes on how to do the job correctly.
 She swung down from her bunk handing Hemi her empty food bowl.
 "Let's go find the fuckin' kid, and have a look at this boat of yours."
 She said to Shakes.

 [//]: # (### Hemi and Percy put someone on radar)